TheMozg/avr-pc-beeper/README.md

 Run `make` to build `.hex` file.

-## Flash
+### How to flash
 You can use any AVR ISP programmer supported by `avrdude`.
-I am using Arduino as ISP, to use other programmer modify `PROGR` variable in `Makefile`.
+I am using Arduino as ISP,
+to use other programmer modify `PROGR` variable in `Makefile`.

 Connect the programmer and run `make flash PORT=<usbport>` to upload `.hex` file to AVR.
 You may need superuser privileges, for example when using Windows Subsystem for Linux:

 `sudo make flash PORT=/dev/ttyS3`

+## Revisions
+* rev. 2 (current)
+* rev. 1 - first 2 boards, see corresponding branch